AlgoLab/CouGaR-g/README.md

     - `test/` will save all the metrics (classification and clustering) resulting from the evaluation of the best model on the test set.
     - `plots` accuracy and loss plots during training, confusion matrix
     - `saliency_maps/` representative FCGR by clade, saliency map and relevant k-mers for that representative.
+- `rf-svm/` will contain metrics for SVM and RF
 A folder `fcgr-<KMER>-mer/` will contain all the FCGR created from the sequences in `data/<SPECIE>`  -->